A student residence that provides more than housing

 Riverview serves as a hall of residence for men.
 The atmosphere in the house relies upon the contributions of each resident, who in turn benefits from it.
 An applicant is offered a place on the understanding that he will, by his positive outlook, seek to maintain the high standards and family tone which have marked Riverview since 1968.

 Riverview is located in the historic neighbourhood known as the Golden Square Mile, downtown Montreal.
 The main campuses of McGill and Concordia universities are within just a few minutes walk, together with quick access to bus routes and the subway (Peel and Guy-Concordia metro stations).

 Residents live in single rooms.

-Fees cover all meals and laundry service.
+Fees cover all meals, cleaning and laundry service.

 Applications are welcomed from all who are undertaking full-time study or research at recognized colleges and institutions of higher education, regardless of race, nationality or creed.
 It is assumed that most applicants will be seeking accommodation for the full academic year (September-April).